A few scanning tips

 There is a larger dpi calculator that knows about scanning, printing, and enlargement.

-This little calculator has these purposes:
+But this little calculator has these purposes:

 File size is shown at The Four Sizes of a Digital Image below